History of Lopburi: Ayutthaya era

 In 1350, the Ayutthaya kingdom was founded by King Ramathibodi I, which merged Lavo with the kingdom ruled from Suphanburi called Subharnabhumi or Pan Pum, which according to the common Thai history to be identical with the Suvarnabhumi kingdom.
 This event had been recorded in the Chinese texts that called Thai as Xian-lo-guo or Siam-Lavo country.

 At that time Lavo became a "Mueang Luk Luang", an important city ruled by a crown prince for several years in the beginning of Ayutthaya period.
 There were not any evidences the prosperity of Lavo was transferred from Lavo to Ayutthaya, but with time Lavo decreased in importance to become only a border town to the north of Ayutthaya.

 In the reign of King Narai the Great, the 26th king of Ayutthaya, in the mid-17th century Lavo become an important city again.
 He commanded to reconstruct the palace at the same place of King Ramesuan's Palace as a summer palace, King Narai's Palace in 1666.
 Lavo thus served as a second capital, next to Ayutthaya, the king stayed here for about eight months a year.
+John Listopad notes that the founding of Lopburi as a second capital does not appear in the Royal Chronicles of Ayutthaya, which were heavily edited during the early Rattanakosin period, and survives instead in the Burmese testimonies Kham Hai Kan Thueng Krung Kao and Kham Hai Kan Khun Luang Hawat.